Media Researcher and Journalist,

 < Biography >

-Mayuko WATANABE is an award winning journalist, a scholar, and an author
+Mayuko WATANABE is an award winning journalist, a researcher, and an author

 specialized in media literacy, gender and sexuality.
 Her research interest through